 Chamber of Commerce Partnership

-The SBC also co-sponsors programs with the Rocky Mount Area Chamber of Commerce such as Lunch N Learn seminars and more in-depth seminars address topics of interest to area businesses and their employees.
+The SBC co-sponsors programs with the Rocky Mount Area Chamber of Commerce such as Lunch N Learn seminars and more in-depth seminars address topics of interest to area businesses and their employees.
 These seminars are available to all persons and incur a nominal fee for materials.

 The SBC also works with the Chamber on the Business Expo and Small Business Appreciation Month/ Awards Banquet.